 Attorneys: Gonzaga Law alumni, members of the local bar association, and local judges have borrowing privileges.
 To obtain a library card present your bar card at the circulation desk and fill out an application.
-Cards are free for Gonzaga Law alumni and $25.00 per year for all others.
+Cards are free for Gonzaga Law alumni and attorneys.

 Photocopying & Computers